Back to School: 7 mental health tips for kids

-If children are nervous about a new school, classroom or teacher, take them to visit the school before the first day.
-Show them where they’ll be dropped off and picked up each day and talk through the school day with them.
+If children are nervous about a new school, classroom, or teacher, take them to visit the school before the first day.
+Show them where they’ll be dropped off and picked up each day and talk through the school day.
 Older children may find it useful to get their schedule in advance.

 Monitor social media

 Keep an eye on older children’s social media accounts.
 What are you seeing on Facebook, Twitter, Instagram?
 What are your children seeing that they might be nervous or anxious about?
 Restrict your teen from text messaging in bed after bedtime.

 For kids who are worried about friendships or loneliness, encourage them to reconnect with a friend before the start of school.
 Schedule a play date before school starts and help them make plans to see each other at recess or lunch on the first day of school.
 Pre-load the start of the school year with positive relationships that will help buffer some of the less positive experiences.